plone/documentation/adapt-and-extend/config/site.rst

 Expose sitemap.xml.gz
     Almost always a good idea on a public website.
 It will make life for search engines easier, meaning they can better index your content.
 JavaScript for web statistics support
-    To gather information for web analytics like Piwik (an open-source self-hosted option) or Google Analytics you can paste the required snippet of code here.
-Be aware that this can have legal implications (so-called "cookie laws") in some countries.
+    To gather information for web analytics like Piwik (an open source self-hosted option) or Google Analytics you can paste the required snippet of code here.
+Be aware that this can have legal implications ("cookie laws") in some countries.
 Display publication date
     Show the date a content item was published in the byline.
 Icon visibility